B3N50N/TG-auto-collect/README.md

 Or i will stop update this repository and make it private

+(You can berak the GNU license from [alfem](https://github.com/alfem/telegram-download-daemon/blob/master/LICENSE.txt) also,since part of code of this project is based on it)

 Also I need help to finish this document and make this tool better.

 Ofcource, feel free to give me any suggestion